beorn7/histogram_experiments/README.md

 numbers, etc.), wich results in a wire size of the whole `Histogram` proto message of 317 bytes.

+(With a resolution of 100, the histogram uses 535 buckets in 15 spans and needs 1294 bytes on the wire.)

 The `cortex-ingester.2m.20200326` dataset has almost 3x the number of observations, but uses only 78 buckets with a quite sharp maximum at index –78 (approx. 112µs < x ≤ 126µs, 280941 observations).
 The buckets range from index